Can Dogs Eat Barbacoa? Vet-Reviewed Health Concerns

 By Grant Piper

 Barbacoa is a popular style of meat that appears in a variety of dishes, including authentic Mexican tacos.
 It can also be found in numerous Tex-Mex restaurants or barbeque joints.
-Many people love barbacoa, which often leads them to sharing it with their dogs.
+Many people love barbacoa, which often leads them to share it with their dogs.
 But should dogs be eating this delicious meat?

 Dogs can eat plain barbacoa in small amounts but that doesn’t mean they should.
-There are a bevy of things that you need to be aware of before letting your dog eat barbacoa.
+There is a bevy of things that you need to be aware of before letting your dog eat barbacoa.
 Here is everything you need to know about barbacoa and your dog, including the types, styles, health concerns, and history of this classic food.

 What Is Barbacoa?